 Today I braided her beautiful, silky soft, long brown hair.
 Two french braids, one on each side, so she could comfortably lay in bed.
 When weaving her hair in and out between my fingers nostalgia set in.
 As she handed me rubber bands I thought what a blessing she is to me.

 I remember the full head of hair on my sweet baby girl.
 The little pig-tails which eventually grew long enough for beautiful braids, one on each side.
 Setting her on top of the bathroom counter each morning to style her hair.
-Watching her look into the mirror, hold the comb with her cute cubby hands, and quickly reaching for anything to get into.
+Watching her look into the mirror, hold the comb with her cute chubby hands, and quickly reaching for anything to get into.
 I specifically thought that day, what a blessing she was to me.

 Today I washed her long beautiful silky hair.
 I laid a towel over her eyes so water would not get on her face.
 As I carefully rinsed the shampoo away, memories came flooding back, as my eyes were quietly washed with tears.